 - the cuff itself.

 - to defy.

-We are proud of the name we chose for our 1984 Austral Tourmaster.
-Our bus started it’s life in Brisbane Qld and was said to be taken to the Sydney bus show back in the mid eighties where we were told it was one of the first buses fitted with a television in Australia.
+We’re proud of the name we chose for our 1984 Austral Tourmaster.
+Our bus started it’s life being built in Brisbane Qld and then made an appearance at the Sydney bus show back in the mid eighties where we were told it was one of the first buses fitted with a television in Australia.
 The bus was optioned up with every thing like the alloy wheels, the air con shroud, 7 speed box, fog lights etc, it even has a sign on the back that is lit at night.
 This must have been a pretty plush coach back in it’s day.

 We are the third owners after buying it from “Brunswick Valley Coaches” in Billinudgel, NSW.
 BVC owned it for 12 years or so and looked after it very well.
-We believe it was originally owned by “Forest” coaches in Sydney and hauled people to and from Sydney for trips to the snow etc.
+It was originally owned by “Forest” coaches in Sydney and hauled people to and from Sydney for trips to the snow, also some outback tours etc.